LordDraagonLive/Infinium-project-collection/README.md

-# hacktoberfest2019
+# Infinium-project-collection
-Participate in Hacktoberfest by contributing to any Open Source project on GitHub!
-Here is a intermediate project for contributors. #hacktoberfest
+Participate in Hacktoberfest by contributing to this project on GitHub!
+Here are some intermediate projects for contributors. #hacktoberfest

 # - To submit a pull request to blockchain_Projects